mockery/mockery/README.markdown

 The syntax above tells Mockery to partially mock the MyNamespace\MyClass class, by mocking the foo() and bar() methods only.
 Any other method will be not be overridden by Mockery.
-This form of "partial mock" can be helpful in some circumstances but since it's not a full mock, it has limited utility in everyday mocking.
+This form of "partial mock" can be applied to any class or abstract class (e.g. mocking abstract methods where a concrete implementation does not exist yet).

     $mock = \Mockery::mock(new Foo);